sodadata/docs/soda/quick-start-sip.md

 Access a quick view of the <a href="/assets/adventureworks_schema.png" target="_blank">AdventureWorks schema</a>.

-1. Log in to your GitHub account, then clone the `sip-of-soda` repo locally.
+1. Use GitHub to clone the <a href="https://github.com/sodadata/sip-of-soda" target="_blank">`sodadata/sip-of-soda`</a> repo locally.
 Use Terminal to navigate to the newly-cloned repo in your local environment.
 2. If it is not already running in your local environment, start Docker.
 3. In Terminal, run the following command to set up the prepared example data source.
 ```shell